Hiking at Ralph Stover State Park

 Most of High Rocks Trail travels through Tohickon Valley Park (Bucks County Park).
 Two small sections of trail are within Ralph Stover State Park near High Rocks Vista.
 Both sections can be accessed from the parking lot off Tory Road.

-This relatively easy, 1.6-mile trail can be used for hiking and mountain biking.
+This relatively easy, 1.6-mile trail can be used for hiking and mountain biking in the park and Tohickon Valley Park.
 Visitors can enjoy a relaxing walk with a pit stop at the 200-foot cliffs that overlook the horseshoe bend of the Tohickon Creek.
-The trail continues into Tohickon Valley Park.

 This more challenging trail runs closer to the creek and provides rock climbing opportunities.
 This 1.9-mile trail connects with the Orange Trail in Tohickon Valley Park, which offers rock climbing and a scenic view of the horseshoe bend of the Tohickon Creek.